grahamwaters/GPTProMoat/README.md

 4.4.
 Document the final encryption and decryption algorithms and present them to the client or stakeholders.

 Please note that this is a high-level overview of the steps.
 The actual implementation will depend on the specific requirements of the task and the findings of the Research Agent.
-# GPTProMoat
-A privacy focused LLM data obfuscation tool that implements end-to-end encryption and prevents retraining on company data by GPT-4

-Step 1: Research Agent
-1.1.
-Research different encryption algorithms and their strengths and weaknesses.
-1.2.
-Evaluate the suitability of each algorithm for the given task.
-1.3.
-Identify potential vulnerabilities in each algorithm.
-1.4.
-Document the research findings and present them to the Manager Agent.

-Step 2: Encryption Agent
-2.1.
-Based on the research findings from the Research Agent, select the most suitable encryption algorithm.
-2.2.
-Develop the code for the encryption algorithm.
-2.3.
-Test the encryption algorithm to ensure it is functioning correctly.
-2.4.
-Document the encryption algorithm and present it to the Manager Agent.

-Step 3: Decryption Agent
-3.1.
-Develop the code for the decryption algorithm that corresponds to the encryption algorithm selected by the Encryption Agent.
-3.2.
-Test the decryption algorithm to ensure it is functioning correctly.
-3.3.
-Document the decryption algorithm and present it to the Manager Agent.

-Step 4: Manager Agent
-4.1.
-Evaluate the encryption and decryption algorithms developed by the Encryption and Decryption Agents.
-4.2.
-Determine if any changes or improvements need to be made to the algorithms.
-4.3.
-Coordinate with the Research Agent to identify any potential vulnerabilities in the algorithms and implement any necessary security measures.
-4.4.
-Document the final encryption and decryption algorithms and present them to the client or stakeholders.

-Please note that this is a high-level overview of the steps.
-The actual implementation will depend on the specific requirements of the task and the findings of the Research Agent.

 ## Encrypted Data